Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	The customers of the organization that hired the analyst

 7. A security analyst notices that an employee has installed an app on their work computer without getting permission from the IT desk.
-The security analyst also notices that antivirus software recorded a potentially malicious execution on the same computer.Which of these
+The security analyst also notices that antivirus software recorded a potentially malicious execution on the same computer.Which of these security events should the security analyst escalate to their supervisor ?

+8.